The quality of everything we do depends on the quality of the thinking we do first

 But Ease, particularly in organisations and through the ‘push’ aspect of social networking, is being systematically bred out of our lives. if we want people to think well under impossible deadlines and inside the injunctions of ‘faster, better, cheaper, more,’ we must cultivate internal ease.

-Ease: offering freedom from internal rush or urgency
+Ease: discarding internal urgency

 The human mind works best in the presence of appreciation